 Check the calendar for specific activities and times.
 The Botanic Garden is easily accessible for people in a wheelchair (except parts of the rock gardens) and there are toilets that can be accessed by wheelchair users.
 Check the website for discounts and activities.

 Is there anything particular to see or do for children?

 I visited the Botanic Gardens in Utrecht with my boyfriend.
 Although we don’t have children or brought any nephews with us, I could easily see why it is fun for families with children to visit.

-In the Botanic Gardens you can learn a lot about plants, trees and how nature works.
+In the Botanical Garden, you can learn a lot about plants, trees and how nature works.
 There is a special treasure hunt route set out for children.
-For only €2,50 per entree, children can follow the treasure hunt and learn a lot by touching, sniffing and discovering.
+For only €2,50 per entree, children can follow the treasure hunt and learn a lot by touching, sniffing, and discovering.
 There is a small present at the end of the hunt.
 It seemed like a lot of fun and even for adults it can be fun to participate!

-Anything else you need to know about the Botanic Gardens in Utrecht?
+Anything else you need to know about the Botanic Garden in Utrecht?